 There are no reprocessing facilities in Switzerland.
-Before the start of the moratorium and the ban on reprocessing (see Section B.1), about 1139t of spent fuel had been shipped from the Swiss NPPs to reprocessing facilities in France and the UK.
+Before the start of the moratorium and the ban on reprocessing (see Section B.1), about 1,139 t of spent fuel had been shipped from the Swiss NPPs to reprocessing facilities in France and the UK.
 All Swiss fuel has already been reprocessed.

 Spent fuel from NPPs is held in on-site storage ponds for some years.
-It is then transferred into transport and storage casks for dry interim storage at the Central Interim Storage Facility (ZZL) or at the Beznau NPP site.
+It is then transferred into transport and storage casks for dry interim storage at the Central Interim Storage Facility (Zwilag) or at the Beznau NPP site.

 All the radioactive waste arising from the reprocessing of Swiss spent fuel has been returned to Switzerland.
-The Convention applies to the management of radioactive waste from reprocessing returned to Switzerland.